Preparing For College: Making Your College List

 Before you Google “best colleges for literally anything,” take a minute to figure out what you’re actually looking for.
 Ask yourself:

 Do I want a big school with football games and tailgates or a smaller campus with tight-knit vibes?
 Things like school size, sports and campus culture matter!
+USC has about 21,000 undergraduate students enrolled, 23 D1 sports, and over a thousand student organizations that all add to our campus culture.

 Do I learn best in lecture halls or discussion-based classes?
 Knowing the average class size or teaching modality is key to figuring out if you could see yourself being successful there.
+USC’s average class size is about 25, with the student-to-faculty ratio being 9 to 1.
+If a class is over 100 students, they are required to have a separate discussion-based class with a smaller number of students.

 What do I think I want to study?
 Knowing what major you’ll be applying to is a big deal.
 If a school doesn’t offer the particular program you’re interested in, then it’s safe to say that it should be taken off your list.
-It's also okay if you’re still deciding!
+It’s also okay if you’re still deciding!
 See if a school has an undecided option or what it’s like to switch majors at that school.
+USC has over 150 majors and 250 minors!
+Check them out to see if any fit what you’re looking for.

 Knowing your priorities helps you find schools where you’ll thrive, not just survive.